Libera-Chat/libera-chat.github.io/content/_guides/bots.md

 ---

 We run various IRC bots, some of them have a public facing usage.
-Any request or questions about our utility bots can be asked in #libera-bots
+Any requests or questions about our utility bots can be asked in `#libera-bots`.

 ## ozone